Mary Burns, jacquard weaver

 Mary and her family have lived in her grandparents’ home in northern Wisconsin since 1984.
 Mary’s love of weaving started in high school art class and has only continued to grow over time.

-For more information and a gallery of Mary’s work, please visit Manitowish River Studio.
+For more information and a gallery of Mary’s work, please visit her main website at Manitowish River Studio.